hcai98/Car-Recommender/README.md

 #### Machine Learning Metrics

-The ideal clustering algorithm/architecture will be picked using evaluation metrics such as Pseudo F and Silhouette Statistics.
-To be deployed, the best model should achieve an ***R-Squared*** greater than or equal to 0.75.
+The ideal clustering algorithm/architecture will be picked using Silhouette Statistics.
+To be deployed, the best model should achieve an ***Silhouette*** greater than or equal to 0.5.

 #### Business Metrics